 It is often a person on dialysis who's told to limit their fluid intake.
-This is to prevent the dialysis machine from extracting too little or too much fluid from your bloodstream and causing an imbalance to the amount of fluid in your body.
+This is to prevent the dialysis machine from extracting too little or too much fluid from their bloodstream and causing an imbalance to the amount of fluid in their body.

 However, prevention is always better than cure.
 And while you are most likely not on dialysis yet, it would be a great help to your kidneys if you regulate your fluid intake as early as now.